thinktecture/relayserver/Documentation/en/3-installation.md

 ![2-rabbitmq2.png](./assets/2-rabbitmq2.png)

 **Note**: If the RabbitMQ web management interface is not accessible, the associated service is probably not installed correctly during the installation of RabbitMQ.
 To do this, you must check whether the RabbitMQ service contains a description in the Windows service console.
-If the service description is missing as in the screenshot below, the RabbitMQ installer could not install the service correctly.
+If the service description is missing as in the screenshot below, the RabbitMQ installer was not able to install the service correctly.

 ![2-rabbitmq3.png](./assets/2-rabbitmq3.png)